Table of Contents

 - Heroin

-- Psychedelics including LSD, Ecstacy, Mushrooms, Peyote, Ayahuasca, Mescaline
+- Psychedelics (LSD, Ecstacy, Mushrooms, Peyote, Ayahuasca, Mescaline)

 Polysubstance Abuse Symptoms

-It may be difficult to distinguish whether a person is suffering from polysubstance abuse disorder as compared to a single substance use disorder.
+It may be difficult to distinguish whether a person is addicted to the use of multiple substances or simply a single substance.

 - Sudden change in behavior and personality